Georgian Byzantine-Rite Catholics: History

 In The Forgotten: Catholics of the Soviet Union Empire from Lenin through Stalin, Father Christopher Zugger says that in the early 1920s nine missionaries of the Servites of the Immaculate Conception in Constantinople, headed by Bishop Shio Batmanishvili, came to Georgia to further establish the Byzantine Rite there, and that by 1929 their faithful had grown to 8,000.
 Tragically, their mission came to an end with the arrests of Exarch Shio and his priests in 1928, their imprisonment at Solovki prison camp, and their subsequent murder by Joseph Stalin's NKVD at Sandarmokh in 1937.
 Fr.
 Zugger cites a 1936 report that, "the Byzantine Catholic Church of Georgia had two communities, served by a bishop and four priests, with 8,000 believers", figures very similar to what elsewhere he gives as the 1929 situation.

 Fr.
 Zugger does not state that the Georgian Byzantine Catholics were ever formally established as an autonomous particular Church, and no mention of the erection of such a jurisdiction for Byzantine Georgian Catholics exists in the Acta Apostolicae Sedis, the official gazette of the Holy See.
 There is no evidence therefore that the Georgian Catholics of Byzantine Rite constituted at any time an autonomous (sui iuris) Church, since canon 27 of the Code of Canons of the Eastern Churches defines these Churches as under a hierarchy of their own and recognized as autonomous by the supreme authority of the Church.

 These congregations are long extinct, although some of their members were still alive in the late 1950s.
 The building that housed the male congregation, in Feriköy district, still stands in Istanbul, now in private ownership.
 Some clergy still serve a parish in Constantinople, giving Georgian Catholics in the city the possibility to worship in accordance with the Georgian Byzantine rite.
 This church, Notre-Dame de Lourdes, is still in service, although in the hands of Italian Catholic priests, gravestones in Georgian can still be seen in its courtyard.

 Until 1994, the annual publication Catholic Almanac used to list "Georgian" among the Byzantine Rites or autonomous particular Churches.
 This was abandoned in 1995.

 The largest community of Georgian Greek Catholics is in Gori.
-They are not organized, however as an Eastern Catholic Church in their own right (“sui juris”).
+They are not organized as an Eastern Catholic sui juris church.